 - And other such Burst Exercises

-Are Plyometric exercises recommended for people who aren’t into sports?
+Are Plyometric Exercises Suitable for people who don't play Sports?

 The short answer is YES.